rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

+Python 2 deparsing decompiles about the first 140 or so of the Python 2.7.10 and 2.7.11 standard library files and all but less that 10% verify.
+So as such, it is probably a little better than uncompyle2.
+Other Python 2 versions do worse.

-Python 2 deparsing decompiles all of the Python 2.7.10 library and as such is probably a little better than uncompyle2.
-Python 3 deparsing is okay, sometimes.
-More work is needed to decompile all of its library.
-Python 3.5 is missing some of new opcodes added, but still often works.
+Python 3 deparsing before 3.5 is okay, but even there, more work is needed to decompile all of its library.
+Python 3.5 is missing some of new opcodes and idioms added, but it still often works.

+There is lots to do, so please dig in and help.

 See Also
 --------